cepdnaclk/e23-co543-DefectVision-Intelligent-Surface-Defect-Detection-Using-Deep-Learning/README.md

 ## AI Tool Use Disclosure

 This project used AI coding assistance (Claude) for boilerplate and debugging;
 all code was reviewed and understood by the group.
-See commit history for details.

 ## Links